Continental Divide Trail: Herman Gulch to Jones Pass, Herman Gulch Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 - Despite a net descent on the return from Jones Pass, there is significant climbing along the way.
 Plan travel time and resources accordingly.

-- Those not wishing to complete the roundtrip hike can opt for a two-car shuttle with parking at Jones Pass.
+- Those not wishing to complete the roundtrip can opt for a two-car shuttle with parking at Jones Pass.

 - Though well maintained, lingering snow through mid-summer can obscure portions of the trail and create hazardous conditions on steep slopes and talus fields.
 Always call ahead for the latest travel conditions.